Ava Supernova

 Everything Ava does is local unless you explicitly opt in.
 Memory, tasks, journal, personality, settings — all stored on your machine in ~/.ava/ and .ava/ (per project).
 She talks to model providers over HTTPS to run your request, then returns home.
 She does not phone home.
 She does not collect telemetry.
 She does not train on your code.

-If you sign in, you get 3M free tokens per month on platform-managed models (Qwen, MiniMax) and optional cloud sync for memory and settings across machines.
+If you sign in, you get 300 free credits a month on platform-managed models (Qwen, DeepSeek, Mistral) and optional cloud sync for memory and settings across machines.
 Sync is per-feature, revocable anytime.
 Bring your own API key and Ava works fully without an account.

 Tip: The rule: local is sacred.
 Cloud is additive.

-Tip: Switch routing mode any time from the model picker — top of the chat panel on every surface.
-Nothing is sticky.
+Switch any time from the model picker at the top of the chat.
+Nothing's locked in.

-BYOK (bring your own key) gives you both — the three orchestration modes plus the ability to pick a single model and skip routing entirely.
-Useful when you have a strong preference, a strict budget, or you are testing a specific model.
-Paste your provider key in settings, pick the model from the picker, done.
-Full provider matrix lives in the Reference section.
+Prefer to use your own AI account?
+Paste your provider key in settings and you get both — the three routing styles, plus the option to pick a single model and skip routing entirely.
+Useful for a strong preference, a strict budget, or testing a specific model.
+The full provider list is in the Reference section.

 Qwen (Alibaba Cloud)